-Martin Lodewijk dropped out of high school, but that proved to be no obstacle in his career in comics.
-He began his careeer with the publishing house ATH, where started out with two books of 'Babel en Knetterton' and cartoons for De Mascotte and Bolero.
-He then made a dozen astronaut comics from 1957 to 1958, followed by the pirate comic 'Arent Brandt' (later retitled to 'Captain Kidd').
+Lodewijk dropped out of high school and began his careeer with the publishing house ATH, where started out drawing 'Babel en Knetterton' in 1957.
+He then made a dozen astronaut comics for ATH from 1957 to 1958, followed by six issues of the pirate comic 'Arent Brandt' (the final two under the title 'Captain Kidd').

 In 1959, he was asked to take over the 'Frank, de Vliegende Hollander' newspaper comic from Piet Wijn.
 He drew this science fiction strip for Het Rotterdamsch Parool for one year, and then found employment with Publi Studio in Schiedam, and worked as an advertisement designer and illustrator for six years.
 Lodewijk worked for a wide range of clients in a variety of styles.
 He also worked with Jan Kruis, on advertising comics for Treets ('Inspecteur Smulleman') and the grocer's association De Kroon, among other things.

 In the mid 1960s, Kruis was asked by De Geïllustreerde Pers to develop a secret agent parody for their comics magazine Pep, following the success of the James Bond films.
 He handed the job to Martin Lodewijk, and Hendrik IJzerbroot, a.k.a.
 'Agent 327', was born.
 The character, modelled after Peter Gunn actor Craig Stevens, made its debut in a couple of short stories from 1966.
 Lodewijk created the first long adventure, 'Dossier Stemkwadrater', in 1968.
 It was also published in the first 'Agent 327' album in the same year.